hadisherif96/testing/README.md

 # Facebook Ad Media Downloader

-A Python script that automatically downloads all media files (videos, images, and streaming segments) from Facebook Ad Library pages using Playwright to intercept network requests.
+A Python script that automatically downloads all media files (videos, images, and streaming segments) from Facebook Ad Library pages (and WEBSITES) using Playwright to intercept network requests.

 ## Overview